yarox/d4d-visor/README.rst

 =========
 .. image:: thumbnail.png

-Visor for the D4D challenge commuting data over the Ivory Coast.
-We've used D3js for displaying some collected data using a choropleth and some other plots.
+Visor for the D4D challenge data over the Ivory Coast.
+We used Python_ for preprocessing the data and D3js_ for the displaying.

 Choropleth
 ==========